-It is the mission of Elayn Hunt Correctional Center (EHCC) to provide a controlled correctional environment in a professional manner so as to protect the safety of the general public, the surrounding community, the staff, and the offender population.
-Each offender will be provided basic services relating to adequate food, clothing, healthcare and shelter.
-EHCC provides an assortment of assessment, diagnostic, work, educational, self-help, discipline, medical, mental health, and social programs in an environment that fosters respect for both offenders and personnel.
-Offenders are also provided an opportunity to make restitution and to participate in reentry initiatives as a mechanism to compensate individuals and communities harmed by crime.
+It is the mission of Elayn Hunt Correctional Center (EHCC) to provide a controlled correctional environment in a professional manner so as to protect the safety of the general public, the surrounding community, the staff, and imprisoned people.
+Each person in prison will be provided basic services relating to adequate food, clothing, healthcare and shelter.
+EHCC provides an assortment of assessment, diagnostic, work, educational, self-help, discipline, medical, mental health, and social programs in an environment that fosters respect for both imprisoned people and personnel.
+Imprisoned people are also provided an opportunity to make restitution and to participate in reentry initiatives as a mechanism to compensate individuals and communities harmed by crime.

 From Baton Rouge, take I-10 and travel 6.7 miles.
 At I-10, take Exit 173, and stay right onto Highway 73.
 Travel 1.1 miles, then turn right onto HWY 74.
 Travel 5.8 miles, then turn right onto Hunt Correctional Center Road.

-It is the policy of Elayn Hunt Correctional Center to provide offenders the opportunity to visit with all persons on their approved visitor’s list.
-The number of visitors an offender may receive and the length of visits may be limited to institution’s schedule, space, personnel constraints, or when there are substantial reasons to justify such limitations.
+It is the policy of Elayn Hunt Correctional Center to provide imprisoned people with the opportunity to visit all persons on their approved visitor’s list.
+The number of visitors an imprisoned person may see and the length of visits may be limited to the institution’s schedule, space, personnel constraints, or when there are substantial reasons to justify such limitations.

-If the offender’s stay at ARDC (Intake process) exceeds thirty days, it will be possible for the offender to request and receive special visits pending administration approval.
-Such visits are generally allowed with certain members of the immediate family usually including parents, legal spouse, sibling, grandparent, or child of the offender.
+If the imprisoned person’s stay at ARDC (Intake process) exceeds thirty days, it will be possible for the imprisoned person to request and receive special visits pending administration approval.
+Such visits are generally allowed with certain members of the immediate family usually including parents, legal spouse, sibling, grandparent, or child of the imprisoned person.

-Offenders assigned to EHCC must submit their requests for special visits in writing to the appropriate Unit Manager.
+Imprisoned people assigned to EHCC must submit their requests for special visits in writing to the appropriate Unit Manager.
 The requests must be received no later than the Tuesday preceding the weekend of the desired visit.
-These requests must be made by the offender and not the offender’s family members.
+These requests must be made by the person in prison and not the person in prison’s family members.
 The request must include complete names, date of birth, race, sex, and driver’s license number along with the state of issuance, last four digits of the social security number, relationship, address, and the date of the requested visit.

-An offender will be permitted to have up to ten individuals on his visiting list after approval is received.
+A person in prison will be permitted to have up to ten individuals on his visiting list after approval is received.
 There are no restrictions on the sex or the relationship of the individuals chosen.
-Offenders should submit visiting requests to their classification officer.
+People in prison should submit visiting requests to their classification officer.

 Criminal histories are checked on every visitor.
 Prospective visitors who lie about their arrest history will be denied for falsification.
-An individual can only be on the visiting list of one offender unless he/she is an immediate family member of two or more offenders.
-Offenders who are found guilty of contraband as it relates to drugs are subject to be placed on “No Contact” visiting status.
+An individual can only be on the visiting list of one imprisoned person unless he/she is an immediate family member of two or more people in prison.
+Imprisoned people who are found guilty of contraband as it relates to drugs are subject to be placed on “No Contact” visiting status.
 Additionally, visitor(s) bringing in drugs or other forms of contraband will be subject to arrest and permanent termination of visiting privileges.

 For more visitation information, click here.

-EHCC offers a wide range of job opportunities to its offender population; jobs that not only serve the institution, the Department of Corrections (DPS&C), and the surrounding community, but the offenders as well by instilling a work ethic and, in many cases, offering job skills for the future.
+EHCC offers a wide range of job opportunities to imprisoned people; jobs that not only serve the institution, the Department of Corrections (DPS&C), and the surrounding community, but also the people in prison by instilling a work ethic and, in many cases, offering job skills for the future.

-Generally, all able-bodied offenders are required to work in the field operation before becoming eligible for other work.
+Generally, all able-bodied people in prison are required to work in the field operation before becoming eligible for other work.
 Included in the job pool at EHCC are the kitchens, the chemical plant and numerous community work crews.